 This is a common issue identified by Richard Trower, who says “unless you make sure that the processes work, that they feed data into the system, you’ve got a problem.”
 This can be addressed in many ways, such as updating your processes.
 You will find gaps in your processes and tools that make software investment necessary and by partnering with data providers who can bring expertise, you can create change that will help you in the long term.

 You may also find in some cases that the skills required to implement solutions and process-relevant data simply don’t exist.
 In this scenario, businesses should be prepared to upskill and support the team through this period of change.
 Don’t be afraid to bring in external help and expertise.
 As Ashish explains, there are plenty of experts out there, all you need to do is talk to them, “Talk to people like Efficio, because at the end of the day, two things need to happen: first, you have to have courage.
 And second, you have to map your supply chain.
 If you don't map the supply chain, you’re not going to implement the technology."

-No longer a buzzword, Industry 4.0 can have real impact on your organization if understood and embedded correctly within existing teams and processes.
+No longer a buzzword, Industry 4.0 can have real impact on your organisation if understood and embedded correctly within existing teams and processes.
 Adoption of the right technologies within Industry 4.0 will translate into a massive competitive advantage.
 Additionally, it has real implications for the future of procurement and the potential to change the way we work for the better.
-It is clear that as organizations look beyond cost savings to supply chain assurance, resilience, and ESG that Industry 4.0 solutions will take center stage in leading that journey.
+It is clear that as organisations look beyond cost savings to supply chain assurance, resilience, and ESG that Industry 4.0 solutions will take centre stage in leading that journey.